Nathanloupy/42adv_boot2root/bonus/writeup4.md

 #
 ```

 Now that we have edited the crontab file, we need to reload it.
 To do so, we will use `exploit_me`.
-We will create a file called `dirty_crontab_reload.c` that creates a backup of `/home/zaz/exploit_me` and executes `service cron restart.`
+We will create a file called `dirty_crontab_reload.c` that creates a backup of `/home/zaz/exploit_me` and executes `service cron restart`
 We need to use `msfvenom` to create our payload.

 ```